We spent this weekend butchering beef on the homestead. We slaughtered, skinned, and eviscerated our Dexter steer.

 12 lbs. scraps (chicken feed)

-100 lbs. cut off/trimmings- things that would have been included in a hanging weight
+100 lbs. cut off/trimmings – things that are typically included in a hanging weight

 Previous Yields